podium-lib/client/README.md

 A registered Podium component is stored in a Podium Resource Object.

-The Podium Resource Object contain methods for retreiving the content of a Podium component.
-The URI to the content of a component are defined in the components manifest.
+The Podium Resource Object contain methods for retrieving the content of a Podium component.
+The URI to the content of a component is defined in the component's manifest.
 This is the content root of the component.

 A Podium Resource Object has the following API: